Rainbow Rangers

 Rainbow Rangers is an American-Irish animated television series co-produced by Genius Brands and Telegael Teoranta which premiered on the Nick Jr. Channel on November 5, 2018.
 The series follows seven nine-year-old girls who reside in the kingdom of Kaleidoscopia.
 The series was renewed for a second season, with the initial half-season of 13 episodes premiering on October 6, 2019, and a further 13 episodes premiering on October 11, 2020.
 On April 12, 2021, a third and final season was greenlit.
-The show’s final episode aired on April 15, 2022.
+The show’s final episodes aired on April 15, 2022.

 Plot

 Rainbow Rangers takes place in the magical land of Kaleidoscopia and focuses on the adventures of seven 9-year-old girls—Rosie Redd, Mandarin Orange, Anna Banana, Pepper Mintz, Bonnie Blueberry, Indigo Allfruit, and Lavender LaViolette—who are all represented by the colors of the rainbow.
 Each use their own powers to help protect the citizens of their land, clean the planet, and make the world a better place while also contending with the Praxton family.

 Each episode begins with a problem with nature seen on Earth.
 A rainbow is sent to Kaleidoscopia and Kalia calls all seven rangers and Floof to her.
-After they are shown the nature problem, Kalia chooses the three ideal rangers for the mission, Floof mostly joins the three on their scooters.
+After they are shown the nature problem, Kalia chooses the three ideal rangers for the mission, Floof mostly joins the three on their scooters while the others remain behind and commentate on the situation.
 When the mission is completed, the three rangers return to Kaleidoscopia on their scooters.